OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 .. code-block:: c

-    /** Results will be presented as if all grids known to PROJ (that is registered in the grid_alternatives table of its database) were available. */ PROJ_GRID_AVAILABILITY_ALL_KNOWN_PRESENT
+    /** Results will be presented as if grids known to PROJ (that is
+    * registered in the grid_alternatives table of its database) were
+    * available.
+Used typically when networking is enabled.
+    */
+    PROJ_GRID_AVAILABILITY_KNOWN_AVAILABLE

 Local on-disk caching of remote grids